Hyundai Kona Electric 65 kWh

 † = Limited by charging capabilities of vehicle

-Autocharge: allows for a vehicle to initiate charging automatically on supported CCS charge points.
+Autocharge: allows for automatic initiation of a charging session at supported CCS charging stations.

 Actual charging rates may differ from data shown due to factors like outside temperature, state of the battery and driving style.